aws-samples/serverless-patterns/lambda-durable-rest-api-sam-js/README.md

-# Lambda Durable Function - REST API Call with Node.js
+# AWS Lambda durable function - REST API call with Node.js

-This pattern demonstrates a Lambda durable function that calls an external REST API using Node.js.
+This pattern demonstrates a AWS Lambda durable function that calls an external REST API using Node.js.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-durable-rest-api-sam-js

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.